OpenWeightDatabase/OpenWeightDatabase/src/contributing.md

 # Contributing

-Having an inventory that accuartely covers most of the outdoor equipment is a really ambitious project.
+Having an inventory that accurately covers most of the outdoor equipment is a really ambitious project.
 That's why every contribution is more than welcomed.

 You can contribute to this project by either: